spxbhuhb/zakadabar-stack/core/doc/guides/browser/Introduction.md

 * `application.executor` contains data of the executing user.
 * `application.serverDescription` contains the description of the server.

 The session manager also handles session expiration and re-login.
-See [Sessions](../common/Sessions.md) for details.

 ### Themes and Styles